Six Election Committee subsectors will carry out by-election polls on Sept 7, with 28 eligible candidates set to compete for 21 seats.

 The six contested subsectors are commercial (third); architectural, surveying, planning and landscape; technology and innovation; labour; representatives of members of Area Committees, District Fight Crime Committees, and District Fire Safety Committees of Hong Kong and Kowloon; and representatives of members of Area Committees, District Fight Crime Committees, and District Fire Safety Committees of the New Territories.

-They and other 34 subsectors constitute the 1,500-strong Election Committee that is responsible for electing the Chief Executive, 40 out of the 90 seats in the Legislative Council as well as nominating candidates for the two elections.
+They and another 34 subsectors constitute the 1,500-strong Election Committee that is responsible for electing the chief executive and 40 out of the 90 seats in the Legislative Council (LegCo), as well for as nominating candidates for the two elections.

 ALSO READ: 100 candidates for HK's EC subsector by-elections validly nominated